 Typically, airbrush nozzle and needle sizes for airbrushing plastic models and kits ranges between 0.2 mm and 0.5 mm, with 0.35 mm being the middle ground.

-You can get more information on the perfect nozzle size for painting scale models by clicking this link.
+👍 You can get more information on the perfect nozzle size for painting scale models by clicking here.

 Generally speaking, a smaller nozzle/needle size will require a lower air pressure (and more thinned paint) and a larger nozzle/needle size will require higher air pressure (and can handle less thinned paint) in order to properly atomise the paint.